 Exceptions to this requirement only apply where the Department of Home Affairs (the Department) recognises a suitable alternative health cover arrangement.
 This includes Swedish and Norwegian students who have health cover with the approved home government insurer.

-“Dual or Multi Family” Overseas Student Health Cover provided by Allianz Global Assistance must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.
+“Dual or Multi Family” Overseas Student Health Cover provided by Allianz Partners must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.

 Students who do not arrive in Australia on a student visa will not be covered by OSHC until they have obtained a student visa.

 When you receive your letter of offer from JCU Brisbane, it will indicate the duration and cost of the Overseas Student Health Cover (OSHC) you need for your stay in Australia if you will be studying on a student visa.
 In most cases, JCU will arrange OSHC membership for the whole duration of your student visa (called ‘visa length cover’).

 If you are applying independently, you will need to send your payment directly to JCU Brisbane at the time that you accept your offer.
 If you are applying through a partner institution or sponsor, payment will be arranged in accordance with the relevant agreement.

 JCU Brisbane establishes your initial OSHC membership on your behalf so you can meet your student visa requirements.
 The commencement date will initially be set as approximately 10 days prior to your course commencement.
 It is up to you to adjust the start date to coincide with the date you entered Australia on a student visa.

 JCU’s preferred OSHC provider is Overseas Student Health Cover provided by Allianz Partners.
 Soon after your arrival at JCU, you will be directed to the Overseas Student Health Cover provided by Allianz Partners website to apply online for your Overseas Student Health Cover provided by Allianz Partners membership card and adjust the start date of your membership if required.